TRIP-Lab/itinerum-tripkit/docs/usage/installation.rst

 Installation
 ============

-The ``itinerum-datakit`` can be installed as a library using pip or the included `setup.py` file, or can be included in as an included dependency in your own project by cloning: http://github.com/TRIP-Lab/itinerum-datakit and copying the ``datakit`` directory.
+The ``itinerum-tripkit`` can be installed as a library using pip or the included `setup.py` file, or can be included in as an included dependency in your own project by cloning: http://github.com/TRIP-Lab/itinerum-tripkit and copying the ``tripkit`` directory.

 Virtual Environments
 --------------------
-It is recommended to use venv_ to keep the datakit dependency versions isolated from system packages.
+It is recommended to use venv_ to keep the tripkit dependency versions isolated from system packages.

 Linux & MacOS
 +++++++++++++
 ::

-    $ python3 -m venv datakit-venv
+    $ python3 -m venv tripkit-venv
-    $ chmod +x datakit-ven/bin/activate
+    $ chmod +x tripkit-ven/bin/activate
-    $ source ./datakit-ven/bin/activate
+    $ source ./tripkit-ven/bin/activate

 Windows
 +++++++